benjaminparnell/PublicTransportTicketing/design/Problems.md

 - Account has an address, an occupation and a date of birth.
 The User class should have all of these things.
 - Account didn't have access to `TokenList`.
 Added it so we can validate a `Token`.
+- ManagementUI shouldn't really be in charge of login **and** other stuff.
+Added ManagementLoginUI to get round this.

 ## Incorrect types